-The elements of graph theory including: trees; bipartite, chordal and planar graphs; graph coloring; graph traversals; and flows Prerequisites: Permission of instructor.
+The elements of graph theory including: trees; bipartite, chordal and planar graphs; graph coloring; graph traversals; and flows This course contains additional graduate-level content equivalent to a one-hour recitation with the instructor which will further investigate the theoretical aspects of or applications of the topics discussed in the course.
+Prerequisites: Permission of instructor.